-Read the top of page 74 in the Career Compass.
+Read page 72 in the Career Compass.

-1. Complete the sample job application on pages 74 and 75 in the Career Compass.

-2. Exchange your application with another student and edit his/her application.
+- 1. Print and complete the sample job application on pages 68 and 69 in the Teacher's Guide.
+You can also find a copy of this application online at: https://dcrn.delawareworks.com/docs/Sample-Employment-Application.pdf. - 2.
+Exchange your application with another student and edit his/her application.
 Make a light note in pencil where you believe a correction needs to be made: